-New RTS requirement 8 - Auto-play functionality The proposal is to replace all current RTS 8 text with the below new requirement.
+New RTS requirement 8 - Auto-play functionality he proposal is to replace all current RTS 8 text with the below new requirement.
 Proposed new provision Applies to: All gaming RTS aim 8 o make clear that auto-play cannot be offered for online gambling.
-RTS requirement 8A The gambling system must require a customer to commit to each game cycle individual ly.
+RTS requirement 8A he gambling system must require a customer to commit to each game cycle individually.
 43 To what extent do you agree with the proposal to prohibit autoplay for all online products?
-Please select only one item Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree 44 Please give your reasons for your answer below.
+Please select only one item Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree